 As information technology continues to become ingrained in society, there are real-world impacts whenever the security or privacy of these systems fail.

 The Undergraduate Track in Security teaches students the skills necessary to build, analyze, and reason about secure and private systems beyond the security coverage in the core curriculum.
 Topics include both an overview of computer and network security and a variety of more in-depth topics, including systems security, network security, software security, privacy, and cryptography.
+This track is open to all undergraduate CSC students who are not part of the Cybersecurity concentration.

 The Security Track curriculum provides guidance on three (3) of the four (4) CSC Restricted Electives that students are expected to take as part of their degree requirements, for a total of 9 credit hours.
 The track suggests related courses and minors that students may be interested in taking for their remaining CSC Restricted Elective or Other Restricted Electives.